-A fun game to play is to go to a crowded mall or anywhere with a lot of people.
+Strangers: A fun game to play is to go to a crowded mall to people-watch.
 Hang out and watch people as they walk by.
 Decide for yourself who you would attack if you were thinking like a criminal.
-Criminals attack people who are distracted and not aware of their surroundings.
-Obviously, they are more likely to target someone who looks physically disabled or frail.
-However, that person will not get targeted when practicing a high degree of situational awareness.
+Criminals target people who are distracted and not aware of their surroundings.
+Obviously, they are more likely to target someone who looks frail or vulnerable in some way.
+However, most criminals avoid people who are practicing a high degree of situational awareness.

-There are a lot of men who do things to their appearance like shaving their heads and developing a big physique in order to avoid getting targeted.
+There are a lot of men who do things to their appearance like shaving their heads, getting badass tatoos, growing a badass style of mustache, and developing a big physique in order to avoid getting targeted.
 And they walk around with their chests puffed out.
 What they sometimes discover is that there is a type of criminal who enjoys targeting guys who think they are tough.
-This usually happens in bars and sporting events, but it could happen anywhere.
+This usually happens in bars, sporting events, or other places guys hang out, but it could happen anywhere.
 What typically happens is that when the man with the tough-guy persona is confronted, as expected by the criminal, the tough-guy is quick to want to get physical.
 Just when he thinks the criminal can’t hurt him, two accomplices appear out of nowhere or he suddenly realizes he’s been stabbed or shot.

 When with others in a public place, never reveal in a loud voice where you are going…

-especially if it is a place where you could be attacked, such as parking garage, ATM, or any sparsely populated area.
+especially if it is a place where you could be attacked, such as parking garage or any sparsely populated area.
 You never know when a potential predator could be watching and listening.
 Remember, predators commonly blend in with everyone else; you can only recognize them by their behavior.